6 Tips to Help You Find a Therapist

 Or, worse yet, the providers don’t return your phone calls or don’t respond your e-mails, so you aren’t even sure if they are real people.
 And, if they are, you wouldn’t wanna work with them anyway because they suck at communication.

-1. Set aside time to reach out to at least 10 therapists in your area.
+1. Set aside time to reach out to at least 10 therapists in your state.

 Call or e-mail each one.
 Leave a voicemail or send a e-mail.